Cast and spoilers Silent Witness 2020 from the brand new series | TV - The Media Times

 Silent Witness is back with its 23rd series on BBC One this evening – who is part of the cast and what is going on this time?

-BBC Silent Witness continues its new 10-game series starting at 9 p.m. tonight (January 13).
+The BBC’s Silent Witness continues its new series of 10 games starting at 9 p.m. this evening (January 20).

 The oldest British police drama currently broadcast on television, the series follows a team of forensic scientists helping the police solve the murders using clues found on the bodies of the victims – the silent witnesses.

-Emilia Fox (Dr Nikki Alexander), Richard Lintern (Dr Thomas Chamberlin), David Caves (Jack Hodgson) and Liz Carr (Clarissa Mullery) return as a dynamic Lyell unit, for five exciting and two-part new contemporary stories, in opposition to the familiar landscapes of London.
+Emilia Fox (Dr Nikki Alexander), Richard Lintern (Dr Thomas Chamberlin), David Caves (Jack Hodgson) and Liz Carr (Clarissa Mullery) return as a dynamic Lyell unit, for five exciting new two-part contemporary stories, opposite landscapes familiar to London.

 Silent Witness Spoilers